Net zero targets

 We evaluate the target as: Poor

-In 2021 Türkiye announced a 2053 net zero target (Presidency of the Republic of Türkiye, 2021), which was reiterated in Türkiye’s 2053 Long Term Climate Strategy (LTS) released at COP29 (İklim Değişikliği Başkanliği [Climate Change Directorate], 2024).
+In 2021 Türkiye announced a net zero target for 2053 (Presidency of the Republic of Türkiye, 2021), which was reiterated in its 2053 Long Term Climate Strategy (LTS) released at COP29 (İklim Değişikliği Başkanliği [Climate Change Directorate], 2024).

 The LTS lays out how Türkiye intends to reach net zero by 2053.
 Despite its 2053 net zero target, Türkiye’s LTS reiterates the NDC goal of peaking emissions only by 2038 at the latest.
 This calls into serious question how Türkiye can achieve net zero just 15 years after peaking its domestic emissions.
 A net zero pathway requires emissions to start falling as soon as possible – not near the end of the next decade.

-The LTS does provide specific emission reductions in some subsectors, for example in the cement, iron and steel, aluminium, and fertiliser subsectors.
+The LTS does provide specific emission reduction targets in some subsectors, for example in the cement, iron and steel, aluminium, and fertiliser subsectors.
 However, these subsectors are exceptions rather than the norm.
-The LTS generally lacks clear emissions reduction targets for different sectors, instead leaning towards specific policy targets without showing how these targets, in combination, would place Türkiye on a path to net zero.
-Indeed, Türkiye does not provide any underlying models which show how it will actually achieve net zero by 2053.
+The LTS generally lacks clear emissions reduction targets for different sectors, instead leaning towards specific policy targets without showing how these targets, taken together, would place Türkiye on a path to net zero.
+Indeed, Türkiye does not provide any underlying pathways which show how it will actually achieve net zero by 2053.

-- Increasing transparency around the target by providing the underlying pathways which show how net zero can be achieved.
+- Increasing transparency around the target by providing the underlying pathways which show how net zero can be achieved, along with government projections of expected emissions in 2053.

 CAT analysis of net zero target